sveltejs/kit/documentation/docs/10-adapters.md

 </IfModule>
 ```

-You can also create a `.htaccess` file in the static folder to automatically include the `.htaccess` on every build.
+You can also create an `.htaccess` file in the static folder to automatically include the `.htaccess` on every build.

 #### Platform-specific context